-We, the undersigned residents adjoining the site, write STRONGLY to object to application DM/25/2478 for the erection of one detached house and garage on land adjacent to Great Haywards Farm, Amberley Close.
+We, the undersigned residents adjoining the site, strongly object to application DM/25/2478 for the erection of one detached house and garage on land adjacent to Great Haywards Farm, Amberley Close.

-Great Haywards Farmhouse was built c.1450 and it, along with the slightly later Great Hayward's Barn, forms an important part of the early history of Haywards Heath, a history that needs preservation rather than further unwarranted development (Fig 1).
-The development submerging Little Haywards, off Haywards Road, in a sub-urban setting should be a stark warning as to what happens when this is left unchecked and historical buildings are left unprotected (Fig 2).
-The land that is being proposed for additional development forms a key part of the original land surrounding the historical farmhouse, meanwhile it crucially acts as one of the few remaining undeveloped green lungs in this part of the town, and is a vital habitat in a rapidly diminishing home for local wildlife including a well-established badger sett.
-The green space protects the site and curtilage of the listed building which is a key tenement of the history of our area and the town.
+Great Haywards Farmhouse was built c.
+1450 and it, along with the slightly later Barn, forms an important part of the early history of Haywards Heath, a history that needs preservation rather than unwarranted development.
+The development submerging Little Haywards in a sub-urban setting should be a warning as to what happens when this is left unchecked.
+The land that is being proposed for development forms part of the original land surrounding the farmhouse, acts as one of the few remaining undeveloped green lungs in this part of the town, and is a rapidly diminishing habitat for wildlife